Where To Buy Vatican Tickets

 When do Vatican tickets go on sale?

 Are Vatican tickets sold out?
-Here’s what to to!
+Here’s what to do!

 Vatican Museums opening hours

 The Vatican Museums are open Monday to Saturday, from 9:00 am to 6:00 pm (last admission at 4:00 pm).
-The museum closed on Sundays, except on the last Sunday of each month when it is open for a limited time in the morning, from 9:00 am to 2:00 pm (last admission at 12:30 pm).
+The museum is closed on Sundays, except on the last Sunday of each month when it is open from 9:00 am to 2:00 pm (last admission at 12:30 pm).

 From the end of April until the end of October, the Vatican Museums stay open until 10:30 pm on Fridays (last admission at 8:30 pm) and until 8:00 pm on Saturdays (last admission at 6:00 pm).